 Fouad rode his bicycle to the souk every day, except Friday, of course.
 Then, if he had to, he walked, carrying just the essentials of his trade.
 All week long he sold gold jewelry that he had made, but on Fridays he only did repairs, and then only by appointment.
 Otherwise he was at the mosque along with most of the town.
 Sure, there were some who went early in the morning and were done for the day, but not Fouad.
 He spent all day there.

 They all knew the words and the postures, sure, but it was important to have someone set the pace.
 A prayer service was a lot like a musical performance.
-Every musician knows his part, but still needs a rhythm, a framework to rely upon for all of them to work together.
+Every musician knows his part, but still needs a rhythm, a framework to rely upon for it all to work together.
 For a band, that was the drummer.
 For a mosque, that was the imam.
-The imam set the pace, and his demeanor determined the experience.
-Some were nervous and went too fast, others were more hesitant and self-conscious and waited too long between movements.
+The imam set the pace, and his demeanor determined the outcome.
+Some were nervous and went too fast, others were more hesitant and self-conscious and waited too long between the prescribed movements.
 The mark of a leader was to be decisive, even if the decision was sometimes wrong.
 You could always fix it later but you had to have something to work with.
 Fear of making any decision at all was death.

 Fouad had no worries about ever being picked as the imam.
 He was liked but nobody ever would mistake him for a leader.
 He could barely keep his own house together.
 It looked held together with twine and hopes.
 Everybody knew that leaders had something extra.
 They had more than enough.
 People who were just barely getting by weren’t leaders.